-n.
+m.
 Income taxes:

-The Company accounts for income taxes, in accordance with the provisions of ASC 740, "Income Taxes", under the liability method of accounting.
-Under the liability method, deferred taxes are determined based on the differences between the financial statement and tax basis of assets and liabilities at enacted tax rates in effect in the year in which the differences are expected to reverse.
-Valuation allowances are established, when necessary, to reduce deferred tax assets to amounts expected to be realized.
+The Company accounts for income taxes, in accordance with the provisions of ASC 740, "Income Taxes", under the liability method, deferred taxes are determined based on the differences between the financial statement and tax basis of assets and liabilities at enacted tax rates in effect in the year in which the differences are expected to reverse.
+Valuation allowances in respect of the deferred tax assets are provided for if, based upon the weight of available evidence, it is more likely than not that all or a portion of the deferred income tax assets will not be realized.